ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * YES, the Top 10 HTTP requests shows several URL concerns, specifically WebDAV/reverse.php

-        * NOTE: The logs also show that the payload - reverse.php was successfully delivered
+        * **NOTE:** The logs also show that the payload - reverse.php was successfully delivered

     - **What kinds of alarms would you set to detect this behavior in the future?**

         * I would recommend setting up an ALARM anytime a remote access connection or WebDAV is attempted and or established

         * I would recommend setting up an ALARM anytime a PHP, or executable file is detected

+        * **NOTE:** Any remote access connection is unauthorized and requires immediate response

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**